 How Can Our Attorneys Help?

-Our attorneys can help you maximize the amount of damages you receive by filing a claim for Workers’ Compensation benefits and determining if you are eligible to file a claim against any liable third parties.
+Our attorneys can help you maximize the amount of damages you receive by filing a claim for workers’ compensation benefits and determining if you qualify to file a claim against any liable third parties.
 Our attorneys will:

 - Conduct a thorough investigation of your accident and collect evidence to support your case

 - Handle all correspondence with your company’s insurer and provide it with the necessary information to decide your claim

 - Make sure you comply with all deadlines.

 - File a claim against third parties responsible for your accident.

 - Negotiate the lien with the insurance company if you receive a third-party claim settlement.

 If you suffered injuries in a workplace accident, you may find yourself struggling to provide for your family and unsure what steps to take to support yourself financially.
 However, the attorneys at the Law Offices of Anidjar & Levine are here to help.
 Our team will make sure you recover the benefits you deserve from your insurer.
 In addition, if a third party’s negligence caused your accident and injury, we can file a claim to supplement your workers’ compensation benefits.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW